-In order to ensure that the correct balance is maintained, a number of projects will be outlined in the community projects section below and the NDP will also safeguard existing tourism assets.
+In order to ensure that the correct balance is maintained, a number of projects will be outlined in the community projects section below and the NDP will ensure the long-term viability of the tourism assets.

-Policy BSP14: Safeguarding Leisure and Tourism Assets
+Policy BSP14: Sustaining Leisure and Tourism Assets

-Proposals for the change of use or re-development of land or premises currently associated with leisure or tourism will only be supported where:
+Proposals for the change of use or re-development of land or premises currently associated with leisure or tourism will not be acceptable unless:

-- a) The applicant can demonstrate that the site/premises is no longer viable; or - b) Development of the site for other appropriate uses will facilitate the relocation of an existing leisure or tourist facility to a more suitable site.
+- a) The applicant can demonstrate that the site/premises is no longer viable; or no longer appropriate in that location; - b) Development of the site for other appropriate uses will facilitate the relocation of an existing leisure or tourist facility to a more suitable site. - c) The proposed development will be located on part of the same site and used to sustain and ensure the long-term viability of the existing leisure and tourism asset.